 Chapter History

-Theta Omega chapter of Alpha Omicron Pi was established at Northern Arizona University on November 23, 1963.
+The Theta Omega chapter of Alpha Omicron Pi was established at Northern Arizona University on November 23, 1963, joining Delta Delta Delta and Gamma Phi Beta.

 Since then, Theta Omega has grown and excelled at NAU through campus involvement, academics, and philanthropy.
 Current members are involved with recognized student organizations such as professional societies, student government, clubs, and mentorship programs.
 To learn more about current member involvement, see the Campus Involvement page.

 Theta Omega has garnered numerous awards and accolades.
-We have won the Philos Award, AOII's highest recognition for outstanding philanthropy involvement, two Distinguished Service Awards, given to only ten chapters every two years, and numerous awards for academic and recruitment excellence.
-In 2019, Theta Omega was awarded Order of Omega's highest accolade, Chapter of the Year.
+We have won the Philos Award, AOII's highest recognition for outstanding Panhellenic relations, two Distinguished Service Awards, given to only ten chapters every two years, and numerous awards for academic and recruitment excellence.
+In 2019, Theta Omega was awarded NAU Order of Omega's highest accolade, Chapter of the Year.

-We celebrated our 50th anniversary in 2013 with a weekend of activities and speakers for the 150+ alumnae who attended.
-And our 60th anniversary is only one year away!
+We celebrated our 50th anniversary in 2013 with a weekend of activities and speakers for the 150+ alumnae who attended, and our 60th anniversary in 2023.